muhamuttaqien/siamese-fruits-detector/README.md

 ## Datasets

 Datasets was obtained and carefully filtered from [Kaggle Fruit 360](https://www.kaggle.com/moltean/fruits) consisting of 82213 RGB images of 120 fruits and vegetables.
-I only obtained 1627 images of fruits and vegetables in this project.
+I only obtained 1627 images of fruits and vegetables for this project.

 ![](./images/datasets_images.png)

 ## Train Images

 I turned the training images into Luminance-based (not RGB) images in order to avoid the network cheating the colour of fruits or vegetables while predicting the dissimilarity score of two input images.
-For each class of train images only contains 10 images to train the network.
+Each class of the train images only contains 10 images to train the network.

 ![](./images/training_images.png)